pudo-attic/scrapekit/DESIGN.md

 * Does this actually generate nice-to-look at HTML?
 * Set up sensible defaults for Requests logging

+## Audits

+Audits are parts of a pipeline that validate the generated data against a pre-defined schema.
+This could be used to make sure the data meets certain expectations.

 ## Other functionality

 What else is repeated all over scrapers?